carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 constants, metadata, type symbol table entries, or other type operator records.

-Entries within ``TYPE_BLOCK`` are constructed to ensure that each entry is unique (i.e., no two indicies represent structurally equivalent types).
+Entries within ``TYPE_BLOCK`` are constructed to ensure that each entry is unique (i.e., no two indices represent structurally equivalent types).

 .. _TYPE_CODE_NUMENTRY:
 .. _NUMENTRY: